Komrod/captn/README.md

 	}
 ```

+- exec: the command to execute or the action to add here
-- onError: show on console on error
+- echoOnError: show on console on error
-- onSuccess: show on console on success
+- echoOnSuccess: show on console on success
--
+- echoBefore: show on console before the execution of the command

+To fix: as the BASH shell is in buffered mode, in some case the stderr and stdout are mixed and error can show before some echo.
+A solution is to wait 1ms after every command, which is not very clean so we might consider something else.

 ### Ask the captain

 There is a common function to ask the user an information.
-The response is stored on the $response global variable.
+The response is stored on the "response" global variable.

 ```
 	captn_ask "How old are you"
 	echo "Success: your response is $response"
 ```

 this will output :
 ```
-	How old are you?
+	How old are you?  <-- in blue
 	22
-	Your response is 22
+	Success: your response is 22  <-- in green
 ```

-You can also put a default value if the
+You can also put a default value if user response is empty (only types enter)
 ```
 	captn_ask "Are you a troll" "no"
 	echo "$response"